What Is the Spiritual Root of Overeating? How to Heal Your Relationship with Food by Looking Within

 That was my spiritual root of overeating.
 What will yours be?
 There’s only one way to find out: Stop, Drop, & Feel.

-When the Stop, Drop, & Feel Revealed the Spiritual Connection Behind My Overeating
+When the Stop, Drop, & Feel Revealed the Spiritual Meaning of My Overeating

 That’s when I decided to try natural vision improvement.
 However, even before I started actively improving my vision, it was doing so all on its own.
 And this correlated with the precise moment that I started “feeling my feelings” in response to the desire to eat without hunger.